Note: This issue was fixed by Microsoft in January 2019, and has been rolling out to beta Windows 10 releases.

 There can exist incompatible terminal types between the local and remote computers on an SSH connection.

-This was noticeable for example between an Windows Subsystem for Linux SSH session to a CentOS server.
+This was noticeable for example between an Windows Subsystem for Linux SSH session to a Red Hat server.

 The issue arises when trying to scroll in a text editor on the remote computer such as